SCRA State Laws: Comprehensive Guide for Legal Compliance

 Ga.
 Code Ann. §§ 46-5-8, 44-7-22, 40-5-37

-The Official Code of Georgia grants civil relief protections to service members for 90 days or longer in every military branch, including the Georgia National Guard.
-Relief Act protections include termination of wireless communications contracts, health club memberships without penalty, evictions, and protection from license expiration (including professional licenses).
+Georgia provides civil relief protections to members for at least 90 days in every military branch, including the Georgia National Guard.
+Protections include protection from license expiration, evictions, termination of wireless communication contracts, evictions, and health club memberships without penalty.

 Hawaii